Polynésie la 1ère: History

 In return for the installation of nuclear testing center in Mururoa in French Polynesia, the General de Gaulle promised to provide free Polynesian television.
 In 1963, the implementation of television transmitters was launched and RTF headquarters on Dumont D'Urville Street in Papeete was enlarged in 1964 to accommodate the new ORTF television studios.
-Since October 3, 1965, the first ORTF Télé Tahiti images have been broadcast from the small studio of 45 m2 of the station and can be received from around Papeete to the part of Moorea in front of Tahiti.
+Since October 3, 1965, the first ORTF Télé Tahiti images on channel 6 have been broadcast from the small studio of 45 m2 of the station and can be received from around Papeete to the part of Moorea in front of Tahiti.
 The channel then broadcasts three hours a day programs from metropolitan France six months late and national newsletters from the previous week.
 A few years later, with the introduction of new relay transmitters, a local newscast is broadcast every day of the week.